ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * Each partition is ordered immutable sequence of records, that are persisted for a long time period.
 * Each record consists of a key, a value, and a timestamp.
 * Producers publish data records to topic and consumers subscribe to topics.
 When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
 If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
 They hold a pool of buffer to keep records not yet transmitted to the server.
 * Each partition is replicated across a configurable number of servers for fault tolerance.
-The number of partition will depend on the number of consumer, the traffic pattern
+The number of partition will depend on the number of consumer, the traffic pattern...
 * Each partitioned message has a unique sequence id called **offset** ("abcde, ab, a ..." are offsets).
 * When a consumer reads a topic, it actually reads data from all of the partitions.
 As a consumer reads data from a partition, it advances its offset.
 * Offsets are maintained in Zookeeper or in Kafka, so consumers can read next message (or from a specific offset) correctly even during broker server outrages.
-We are detailing this in the [implementation here](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer)
+We are detailing this in the [implementation here](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer).
-* Kafka uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, and message can be broadcasted to multiple groups.
+* Kafka uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, running in parallel, and message can be broadcasted to multiple groups.
 * Zookeeper is used to keep cluster state, notify consumers and producers for new or failed broker
 * Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
 It uses producer / consumer, stateful storage and consumer groups.
 It treats both past and future data the same way.
 * Consumer performs asynchronous pull to the connected broker via the subscription to a topic.